Bishop Hartley High School (Columbus, Ohio): Athletics

 The Hartley Hawks are known for their excellent athletic program.
 Sports available for women include volleyball, track and field, basketball, soccer, swimming and diving, cheer leading, field hockey, lacrosse, cross country, softball, and bowling.
 Sports for the men include wrestling, basketball, track and field, swimming and diving, football, soccer, tennis, golf, bowling, cross country, and baseball.
 The Hawks also have a coed Ultimate Frisbee team, which competed at the state level in 2010.

 The school has just finished work on an auxiliary gym.
 The Rob Telersiki and Barbra Casson (TACC) was finished in 2019 and acts as a gym, weight room, and student center.
 They replaced the track in the summer of 2008, and in the summer of 2009 installed an artificial turf field and LED scoreboard.
 In 2010, new home bleachers were added, and the old home bleachers were moved to the visiting side.
 The newly completed entry way, St. Gabriel's Gate, has a plaque bearing homage to Jack Ryan himself.
 Jack Ryan was voted by the Columbus Dispatch newspaper as the number one area high school coach of the twentieth century, and is in the Ohio High School Coaches Hall of Fame for three sports.
 They have also recently finished a new concession building, and a new locker room and bathroom facility.
+The Hawks saw recent football success at the helm of coach Brad Burchfield.
+They won state championships in 2010, 2015, and 2016.

 A complete virtual tour of the upgrades and school is offered on the official Bishop Hartley High School website.